konsumer/cmem_helpers/README.md

 // get a string from a pointer, using /0 termination (standard c-string) mem.getString(strPtr)

-// set a string in memory, with length (remember the last /0 char) mem.setString(strPtr, 'Hello')
+// set a string in memory
+mem.setString(strPtr, 'Hello')

 // get a pointer to a new string (if you setup malloc earlier)